Mass media use by the Islamic State: Social media

+The "Virtual Caliphate Complex" and Teenage Targeting

+According to a 2025 study in the *CTC Sentinel*, the Islamic State's propaganda strategy has evolved into a "Virtual Caliphate Complex" which decouples the ideology from physical territory.
+This strategy specifically targets adolescents through "low-threshold" platforms like TikTok and gaming environments such as Roblox and Minecraft, creating an "Alt-Jihad" subculture that blends extremist ideology with internet aesthetics.

+Research by Moustafa Ayad identifies over 93 "unofficial" Islamic State support groups that operate across these platforms.
+These "supporter-based feeder groups" repackage official content into short-form videos, memes, and gaming content, effectively creating a decentralized "media mujahideen" network.
+This network relies on a "victimhood-revenge" narrative, often amplified by algorithmic recommendations on platforms like TikTok, to radicalize minors who then carry out "inspired" rather than "directed" attacks.
+The use of encrypted apps and decentralized platforms allows these networks to remain resilient despite content moderation efforts.

-The group is known for releasing videos and photographs of executions of prisoners, whether beheadings, bombings, shootings, caged prisoners being burnt alive or submerged gradually until drowned.
+The group is known for releasing videos and photographs of executions of prisoners, whether beheadings, bombings, shootings, caged POWs being burnt alive or submerged gradually until drowned.
 Journalist Abdel Bari Atwan described IS's media content as part of a "systematically applied policy".
 The escalating violence of its killings "guarantees" the attention of the media and public.

-Along with images of brutality, IS presents itself as "an emotionally attractive place where people 'belong', where everyone is a 'brother' or 'sister'".
+Alongside images of brutality, IS presents itself as "an emotionally attractive place where people 'belong', where everyone is a 'brother' or 'sister'".
 The "most potent psychological pitch" of IS media is the promise of heavenly reward to dead jihadist fighters.
 Frequently posted in their media are dead jihadists' smiling faces, the Muslim 'salute' of a 'right-hand index finger pointing heavenward' (pointing towards where Allah is), and testimonies of happy widows.
 IS has also attempted to present a more "rational argument" in a series of videos hosted by the kidnapped journalist John Cantlie.
-In one video, various current and former US officials were quoted, such as the then US President Barack Obama and former CIA Officer Michael Scheuer.
+In one video, various current and former US officials were quoted, such as then-US President Barack Obama and former CIA officer Michael Scheuer.

-It has encouraged sympathisers to initiate vehicle-ramming and attacks worldwide.
+IS has also encouraged sympathisers to initiate vehicle-ramming and stabbing attacks worldwide.